topfreegames/pitaya-bot/docs/command_options.rst

     - t
     - local
     - string
-    - Pitaya-Bot workflow type that will be executed
+    - Pitaya-Bot workflow type that will be executed.
+It can be: local, local-manager, remote-manager, deploy-manager
   * - kill
     - k
     - false